roberttungate12/KingMackerel/README.md

 </ol></ul>

 <p>The goals of this project are to automate (to some degree) the inputs and outputs of
-commands using a popgen dataset.
-No statistical analyses will be included, but outputs will be automated to folders, and to successfully go from the initial file to a .vcf file.
+commands using a popgen dataset within both <code>Bash</code> and <code>R</code>.
+No statistical analyses will be included, but outputs will be automated to folders, and to successfully go from the initial file to a <code>.vcf</code> file.
 </p>